anytko/ecospat/docs/index.md

 At present, there are no widely adopted software implementations for characterizing range edges or their dynamics.
 However, occurrence data spanning both small and large spatial and temporal scales makes this possible.

-Using the historical ranges of over 670 North American tree species, historical GBIF data, and modern GBIF data, **_ecospat_** categorizes the range edges of species, northward movement of ranges, and changes in population density over time to identify range patterns, generate a propagule pressure raster, and calculate the predicted persistence of individuals through time to connect community science to community conservation.
+Using the historical ranges of over 670 North American tree species, historical GBIF data, and modern GBIF data, **_ecospat_** categorizes the range edges of species, movement of ranges, and changes in population density over time to identify range patterns, generate a propagule pressure raster, and calculate the predicted persistence of individuals through time to connect community science to community conservation.

 ## Features

 -   Maps and identifies historical and contemporary range edges of species.
 -   Calculates the northward rate of movement, change in population density through time, average temperature, precipitation, and elevation of range edges.
--   Assigns a range movement pattern (i.e. Moving together, Pulling apart, Stability, or Reabsorption)
+-   Assigns a range movement pattern (i.e. Expanding or Contracting together, Pulling apart, Stability, or Reabsorption)
 -   Generates a propagule pressure raster that can be downloaded and used in further analyses.
 -   Predicts the one and five year persistence of individuals and assigns them to a risk decile based on predicted persistence.